ESHNR Webinars

 General description, scope and objectives of this webinar

-The programme of this webinar will cover Imaging evaluation of surgery of the eye and orbit.
-Specifically surgery of the anterior segment, posterior segment, ocular prostheses and implants and orbital bone surgery.
+The programme of this webinar will cover common pathologies of the orbit.
 It is aimed at head & neck radiologists, radiologist residents/juniors, students and people who are interested in the ESHNR diploma who want to improve their skills in:

 After watching the webinar, participants will be able to